 All data about the Security Management System, including card holders, access rights and alarms is stored in the Symmetry database.
-For Symmetry Business and Professional editions (see page 8), the database must be located on the Symmetry server.
-Optionally, for Enterprise and Global editions (see page 8), a separate SQL database server can be used, which may manage databases belonging to other applications.
+For Symmetry Business, Professional and Global editions (see page 8), the database must be located on the Symmetry server.
+Optionally, for Enterprise edition (see page 9), a separate SQL database server can be used, which may manage databases belonging to other applications.
 Using a separate database server can, amongst other benefits, reduce database software costs, ease maintenance and improve security.
 A full description of the advantages can be found in the Symmetry Software Installation Manual.